Milton, Ontario: Cycling

-Golf

-In 1978, Milton's 15-year-old Stan Fay became Ontario Junior Golf Champion.
-He also simultaneously won the juvenile crown as well.
-There are 10 golf courses within Milton.
-After Fay was diagnosed with Parkinson's, an annual charity golf tournament was established to help raise funds for the disease.

 Gymnastics

 Milton Springers Gymnastics Club have existed since 1974.

 Hockey

 In 1942, the Milton Bricks Tigers won an OHA Junior "C" title.
 Milton defeated Oakville to advance to the semi-finals and Parry Sound to move on to the finals against the Preston Riversides.
 In the Schmalz Cup best of three series, which was held at Maple Leaf Gardens, Milton won game one by a score of 6-4, with three goals coming from Milton's future NHL player Enio Sclisizzi, and game two by a score of 10-1.
 This victory came on the heels of a loss in the finals three years earlier versus Aurora.

 NHLer and four-time Stanley Cup champion John Tonelli is the most well-known hockey player to come from Milton.
 There is a Milton arena named in his honour.
 NHL referee Bruce Hood and linesman Leon Stickle are also Milton products.

 A banner hockey year came in 1976 when the Milton Tridents Intermediate B team won the Southern Counties league championship over the Tillsonburg Maroons in seven games, and the Docs and Dents minor atom team won the OMHA Central Ontario zone championship.
 The Docs and Dents were the first Milton minor hockey team to go undefeated in the Tri-County league, winning 26 games and tying two.

 The Milton Icehawks were a Junior "A" ice hockey team in the Ontario Junior A Hockey League.
 They are one of the most historical teams in the Ontario Junior Hockey League, having been formed in 1966.

 Trucking magnate Brad Grant purchased the team in the late 1980s when it seemed like the organization might fold, and led the team to tremendous success in the late 1990s.
 During his 15-year ownership run, the team captured four division crowns, three league championships and a provincial title.
 In 2001, Grant sold the team to an Oakville trio that consisted of ex-NHLer Dave Gagner, Mario Forgione, who owned the Mississauga IceDogs at the time and was an automotive parts manufacturing president, and wine distillery consultant Ken Chase.